EnergyModelsX/EnergyModelsBase.jl/docs/src/library/public.md

 ### `Link` types

-The following types for links are implemented in `EnergyModelsBase.jl`.
+The following types for links are implemented in `EnergyModelsBase`.
 The thought process is to dispatch on the [`EMB.Formulation`](@ref) of a link as additional option.
 This is in the current stage not implemented.